 In principle, the most recently published (= available) prices (for securities and money market instruments, generally the closing prices for the previous day) and the previous day's subfund prices shall be consulted for the fund's price calculation.
-Where, due to the political or economic situation, the most recently published valuation price quite clearly and not merely in one individual case does not correspond to the actual values, a price calculation may be omitted, subject to due consideration of the unitholders' interests, where the fund has invested a portion of its fund assets in assets for which no prices - or no market-compatible prices - are available.
+Where, due to the political or economic situation, the most recently published valuation price quite clearly and not merely in one individual case does not correspond to the actual values, a price calculation may be omitted where the fund has invested 5 % or more of the fund assets in assets for which no prices - or no market-compatible prices - are available.